General information

 Where can I recycle? – Map of recycling locations throughout the Borough.

-What can I recycle with the Council – General advice from the Council on recycling collections.
+What can I recycle – Useful advice from the Council on recycling collections and drop off points in the Borough

 West London Waste – lots of useful information on waste and recycling